WSLegion/WH2_Woodelf_mod/README.md

 # Durthu
-Please note that Durthu's effects DOES NOT APPLY TO MALICIOUS FOREST SPIRITS, make sure you are recruiting normal forest spirits for him.
+Please note that Durthu's effects DOES NOT APPLY TO MALEVOLENT FOREST SPIRITS, make sure you are recruiting normal forest spirits for him.
 After unlocking the 3rd Stage, you will have to choose between 2 options: <br>
 1. An army that has both Forest Spirits and Elves, this army focuses more on survival and ambushing with Bladesingers (and potentially Dryads).
 2. only consists of Forest Spirits and Creatures, this army focuses more on damage dealing and rushing at enemies.